PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

    * - Parameter
      - Description
    * - **Width** and **Height**
-     - The width and height of the game, in game pixels.
+     - The width and height of the game, in pixels.
    * - **Type**
      - Which renderer to use. ``Phaser.AUTO``, ``Phaser.CANVAS``, ``Phaser.HEADLESS``, or ``Phaser.WEBGL``. ``AUTO`` picks ``WEBGL`` if available, otherwise ``CANVAS``.
    * - **Pixel Art**